-Liqueurs from the plants of the area - liqueur de Verveine du Velay (served cold as a digestive), gentiane (as an aperitif)
+Liqueurs from the plants of the area - liqueur de Verveine du Velay (served cold as a digestive), qentiane (as an aperitif)

-Meals included in the price of your holiday are:
+Meals included in the holiday are:

-Breakfast - daily

-Dinner - daily at your hotel.
+Breakfast and dinner daily at the hotel.

 A region dominated by the volcanic majesty of the Massif Central, Auvergne is delightfully rustic, with the prevailing culture rooted in the past.
 Virtually untouched by the ravages of modern tourism, the Auvergne is truly a destination for Francophiles who appreciate the rugged terrain, picturesque scattered antiquated towns, unspoilt rural French atmosphere, magnificent Romanesque churches and outlandish pinnacles of lava.